pintayo/pintayo.github.io/README.md

 <a href="YOUR_GOOGLE_PLAY_STORE_URL" target="_blank">
 ```

-### Update Legal Jurisdiction
+### Legal Information

-In `terms.html`, update the "Governing Law" section (line ~498) with your actual jurisdiction.

-### Adjust Privacy Policy
+- **Governing Law**: Set to Delaware, United States (standard for tech companies)
+- **Contact Form**: Fully functional using mailto protocol
+- **Privacy Policy**: Compliant with GDPR and CCPA requirements

-Review and customize the Privacy Policy based on your specific data practices and legal requirements.
+Review and customize the Privacy Policy if you have specific data practices that differ from the defaults.

 ## 📱 App Store Requirements